ujwltiwari/quadb-assignment/backend/README.md

 ## Installation

 1. Clone the repository
-2. Install dependencies using `pnpm install`
+2. Install dependencies using `ppnpm install`
 3. Create a `.env` file with the necessary environment variables

 ## Usage